Charles Ferguson (filmmaker)

 Charles Henry Ferguson (born March 24, 1955) is an American angel investor and strategic advisor to early stage technology startups and venture capital firms, especially in artificial intelligence.
 He is also the founder and president of Representational Pictures, Inc. and director and producer of four feature documentaries, including No End in Sight (2007), which won the Sundance Special Jury Prize and Inside Job (2010), which won the Oscar for Best Documentary Feature.
 Prior to making films, Ferguson was a Senior Fellow at the Brookings Institution, a Visiting Scholar at MIT and UC Berkeley, and a visiting lecturer in the UC Berkeley School of Journalism.
 Earlier in his career Ferguson was the founder (with Randy Forgaard) and CEO of Vermeer Technologies, developer of FrontPage, which was sold to Microsoft in 1996.
 Ferguson holds a BA in mathematics from UC Berkeley and a Ph.D. in political science from MIT.
 Ferguson is a life member of the Council on Foreign Relations and sits on the board of directors of the French American Foundation.

 Early life and education

 A native of San Francisco, Ferguson was originally trained as a political scientist.
 A graduate of Lowell High School in 1972, he earned a BA in mathematics from the University of California, Berkeley in 1978 and a PhD in political science from Massachusetts Institute of Technology in 1989.
 Ferguson conducted postdoctoral research at MIT while consulting for the White House, the Office of the U.S. Trade Representative, the Department of Defense, and several U.S. and European high technology firms.
 From 1992 to 1994, Ferguson was an independent consultant, providing strategic advice to the top management of U.S. high technology firms, including Apple Inc., Xerox, Motorola, and Texas Instruments.

 Ferguson is bicoastal, splitting his time between New York City and California.
+He is married.